Claud Woolley

 Following World War I Woolley was a regular in the side until 1931, mostly appearing as an opening batsman he passed 1,000 runs in a season on seven occasions between 1921 and 1929.
 His most productive season came in 1928 when he scored 1,602.
 His second first-class century came in 1921 and proved to be the highest score of his career and only double century.
 The innings of 204 not out came against Worcestershire at Northampton.
 His best bowling of his career also occurred in 1921, against Glamorgan at Cardiff Arms Park, he took 6/30 in the first innings and followed that with 4/22 as the home side followed on.
 The match figures of 10/52 were the only occasion he took ten wickets in a match.

-Woolley's best bowling seasons came directly after the war, he passed 40 wickets in each of the four years between 1919 and 1922, he took nine five-fors in this period.
-Against Essex in 1920 he took a hat-trick dismissing Charlie McGahey, John Freeman and Percy Perrin with consecutive deliveries.
+Woolley's best bowling seasons came directly after the war; he passed 40 wickets in each of the four years between 1919 and 1922 and on nine occasions took five wickets in an innings.
+Against Essex in 1920 he took a hat-trick, dismissing Charlie McGahey, John Freeman and Percy Perrin.

-Woolley played 362 matches for Northamptonshire placing him eighth on the most appearances list, and is the tenth highest scorer for the club with 15,353 runs.
+Woolley played 362 matches for Northamptonshire, placing him eighth on the county's most appearances list.
+He is also the tenth-highest scorer for the club with 15,353 runs.
 He carried his bat on three occasions.

-After retiring as a player he began his umpiring career, standing in 281 matches between 1932 and 1953.
+After retiring as a player, Woolley began his umpiring career, standing in 281 matches between 1932 and 1953.
 He umpired one Test match, the second Test of the 1948 Ashes series.
-During a match between Warwickshire and Nottinghamshire in 1946 Woolley was temporarily required to officiate from both ends as fellow umpire George Beet was taken ill on the way to the game.
-After Woolley's umpiring career he worked as groundsman at Northampton until his death aged 76.
+During a match between Warwickshire and Nottinghamshire in 1946, Woolley was temporarily required to officiate from both ends as fellow umpire George Beet was taken ill on the way to the game.
+After Woolley's umpiring career ended, he worked as groundsman at Northampton until his death aged 76.